remarkjs/remark/doc/mdastplugin.3.md

 An **mdast** plugin does up to three things:

-*   It modifies the processor: the parser, the stringifier;
+*   It modifies the processor: the parser, the compiler;
 *   It transforms the AST;
 *   It adds new files to be processed by **mdast**(1).